How Donald Trump, Joe Biden and grassroots liberals could upend Democratic politics in one of the country’s bluest states - KESQ

 The fight for transparency and election fairness in the Garden State goes back more than a century.
 After some significant early wins for reformers, the balance of power shifted back to the machine over the course of the 20th century.
 By the time Donald Trump, the tabloid-star-turned-politician, came along in 2015, the system appeared to be hardened in its favor.

 But Trump’s ascent to the presidency, even in a state that he lost by more than half a million votes in 2016, triggered a grassroots revolt that eventually put the “party line” in the crosshairs of good government advocates.
 The “pro-democracy” agenda embraced by President Joe Biden and national Democrats after the January 6, 2021, riot at the US Capitol brought the issue further into the mainstream.
-Kim’s lawsuit, nearly a carbon copy of one originally filed three years ago, is attracting national attention because of his looming primary against New Jersey first lady and first-time candidate Tammy Murphy.
+Kim’s lawsuit, nearly a carbon copy of one originally filed three years ago, had attracted national attention because of his primary against Murphy.
+The wife of two-term Gov. Phil Murphy ended her campaign Sunday, citing her unwillingness to “waste resources tearing down a fellow Democrat.”

-Kim and Murphy, among others, are vying to replace Sen. Bob Menendez, the longtime Democratic incumbent now facing a thick and colorful assortment of corruption charges that could land him in prison for years.
+Kim, among others, is vying to replace Sen. Bob Menendez, the longtime Democratic incumbent now facing a thick and colorful assortment of corruption charges that could land him in prison for years.
 Menendez announced Thursday that he would not run for reelection in the Democratic primary but again left open the possibility of an independent bid this summer.

-Tammy Murphy, the wife of two-term Gov. Phil Murphy, entered the primary in November, about two months after Kim.
-Her arrival was greeted with a flood of endorsements, several of which either guaranteed or strongly suggested she would be given a plum spot on the primary ballot – and a potentially decisive advantage over Kim before the campaign had begun in earnest.
+Murphy’s entrance in the primary in November, about two months after Kim, was greeted with a flood of endorsements, several of which either guaranteed or strongly suggested she would be given a plum spot on the primary ballot – and a potentially decisive advantage over Kim before the campaign had begun in earnest.

 The tipping point

-Note: This story has been updated on Sunday to reflect Tammy Murphy’s suspension of her campaign.